mikhael2/about/index.md

 ---
 title: Mikhael Hayes
 layout: default
-theme: jekyll-theme-dinky
+theme: jekyll-theme-cayman

 ---

 # Mikhael Hayes

 I'm a PhD student in the Department of Linguistics at the University of Illinois Urbana-Champaign.
-I'm interested in Basque, Poetry, Phonology, and History.
+I'm interested in Basque, poetry, phonology, and history.
 You can email me at mikhael2 [at] illinois [dot] edu.

 ## Conferences & Presentations